ArtLifting

-ArtLifting is not a for-profit benefit corporation founded by Liz Powers and her brother Spencer Powers in 2013.
-It connects socially conscious companies with artists impacted by disabilities and housing insecurity.
-ArtLifting is headquartered in Boston, MA but works with nearly 206 different artists across 36 different states.
+ArtLifting is a for-profit benefit corporation founded by Liz Powers and her brother Spencer Powers in 2013.
+It connects artists with disabilities to socially conscious customers, creating meaningful spaces and products.
+ArtLifting is headquartered in Boston, MA but works with over 200 different artists across 36 different states.

 History

 Liz Powers, co-founder of ArtLifting, began working with underprivileged communities at age 18.
 As a college sophomore, she joined LIFT, a nonprofit empowering families to overcome poverty.
 There she assisted homeless clients with housing, jobs, and self-esteem.

 Through a Harvard grant, Powers started art groups at Boston shelters so residents could connect through art.
 She was motivated by the talent she saw, though most works were later discarded.
 In 2011, Powers organized City Heart, an art show featuring 70 artists from 8 shelters.

 Her brother Spencer, a Boston College and MIT Sloan graduate, helped manage the annual event.
 In 2013, the siblings founded ArtLifting with 4 other artists to sell art online, providing income.
 Early media coverage highlighted artists earning thousands of dollars their first week.

 Since its founding, ArtLifting has expanded to 150+ artists in 19 states.
 In 2015, it announced $1.1 million in seed funding.